trimble-oss/website-modus.trimble.com/content/components/mobile/checkboxes/styles.md

 ## Editorial

-- Checkbox labels may be capitalized in 2 ways, depending on their length and placement on the UI:
+- Checkbox labels may be capitalized in two ways, depending on their length and placement on the UI:
   - Use title case for short labels (fewer than 3 words) that are to the left or above a checkbox.
   - Use sentence case for longer labels (more than 3 words) that are placed to the right of a checkbox, especially if the label reads like a phrase.